 | printer icon Printer-friendly version of this page

 Rule 10.471.
-Minimum education requirements for Supreme Court and Court of Appeal clerk/administrators
+Minimum education requirements for Supreme Court and Court of Appeal clerks/executive officers

 (a) Applicability

-All California Supreme Court and Court of Appeal clerk/administrators must complete these minimum education requirements.
-All clerk/administrators should participate in more education than is required, related to each individual's responsibilities and in accordance with the education recommendations set forth in rule 10.479.
+All clerk/executive officers of the California Supreme Court and Courts of Appeal must complete these minimum education requirements.
+All clerk/executive officers should participate in more education than is required, related to each individual's responsibilities and in accordance with the education recommendations set forth in rule 10.479.

 (b) Hours-based requirement